Overview of the Examples

 Limitations of the Navigation System in Use

-- Not accounting for system limitations can lead to navigation errors and inability to perform required navigation tasks; thoroughly understand the navigation system’s capabilities and limitations.
+- Failing to account for system limitations can lead to navigation errors and an inability to perform required navigation tasks; thoroughly understand the navigation system's capabilities and limitations.

-- Over-reliance on a single navigation system increases vulnerability to navigation failures; remain proficient in multiple navigational systems and utilize all available resources.
+- Overreliance on a single navigation system increases vulnerability to navigation failures; remain proficient in multiple navigation systems and use all available resources.

 Loss of a Navigation Signal

-- Signal interference or equipment failure can cause navigation errors and inability to perform required navigation tasks; regularly check navigational performance and cross-check with other navigation systems.
+- Signal interference or equipment failure can cause navigation errors and impair the ability to perform required navigation tasks; regularly assess navigational performance and cross-check against other navigation systems.

-- Over-reliance on a single navigation source increases vulnerability to navigation failures; use multiple navigation sources.
+- Overreliance on a single navigation system increases vulnerability to navigation failures; use multiple navigation sources.

 Use of an Electronic Flight Bag (EFB)

-- Not updating EFB data can cause navigational errors and non-compliance; regularly update EFB data.
+- Failure to update EFB data can cause navigational errors and non-compliance; update EFB data regularly.

-- Distraction from primary flying tasks reduces situational awareness; ensure EFB use does not distract from primary flying tasks.
+- Distraction from primary flying tasks reduces situational awareness; ensure EFB use does not distract from them.

 The Four Risk Factors in Navigation and Cross-Country Flight Planning